Akhilakolla2207/Waze-statistics-project/README.md

-Conducting hypothesis test for waze daataset using python.
+Conducting hypothesis test on waze daataset using python.